Can Large Language Models Address Open-Target Stance Detection?: BTSD Metric Justification

 \section{BTSD Metric Justification}

 Table \ref{tbl:btsd_metric_justify} contains the results of the stratified experiments with different measure stance detection F1 score when giving as input the text and a target, varying the quality of this latter.
-The numbers are significantly different.
+All the numbers in Table \ref{tbl:btsd_metric_justify} are significantly different with p-values < 0.05 in both cases.